MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 | Button 1 to 6 | Validate the selection. |

 ### User Interface
-The design of the main interface is initially simple and refined because it is not one of the major issues.
+The design of the main interface is initially simple because it is not one of the major issues.
 The main interface is designed to be simple and intuitive, it is not intended to be a work of art but rather a functional interface.
 The kernel interface should look like this: